-From Hayley Evans’ review of two of Michael Massaia’s series, “Afterlife” and “Deep in a Dream: Sheep Meadow,” for Beautiful/Decay:
+From Hayley Evans’ review of two of Michael Massaia’s series, “Afterlife: New Jersey” and “Deep in a Dream: Sheep Meadow,” for Beautiful/Decay:

 Michael Massaia is a photographer from New Jersey whose black-and-white imagery has an uncanny way of making the familiar seem unfamiliar: ordinary scenes are transformed into stunning portraits of isolation, desolation, and mystery.
 Two series are featured here: “Afterlife” and “Sheep Meadow: Vertical Abstracts.”
 The former documents vacant amusement piers along the New Jersey coastline, and the latter comprises vertical portraits of people sleeping in Central Park’s Sheep Meadow.
 While the subject matter is drastically different between the series — urban landscape photography and portraiture, respectively — both convey Massaia’s unique style: the haunting documentation of ordinary things that resonate with a deep sense of reflection and a yearning for connection.

 Started in 2008, “Afterlife” features amusement piers in states of vacancy and ghost-like deterioration, photographed in the quiet hours between 4 and 6 o’clock in the morning.
 Most of the images were shot in FunTown and Casino Pier in Seaside Heights, New Jersey.
 In environments usually known for noise and elation, silence prevails; carousels lie dormant, and the architectural bones of roller coasters and ferris wheels loom against cloudy, darkened skies.
 Many of these structures were destroyed by hurricane Sandy in 2012.
 Shooting before and after the catastrophic event, Massaia’s unearthly photographs trouble us with their radiating atmospheres of stillness and absence.